 Using your usability test metrics results

-Taking all of these usability metrics into consideration can genuinely make a world of difference to your product.
+Taking all of these usability metrics into consideration, especially when refining a minimum viable product, can genuinely make a world of difference to your product.
 Every bit of data should be combed over and used in some way.
 Of course, not everything will affect the masses, so maybe one person’s issue with this color or that isn’t exactly life or death.
 Still, you may need to change it up if you’re getting critiques about your fondness of a page covered in Baker-Miller Pink (think drunk tanks and college football opposing team locker rooms).

 There’s a truly massive amount of data out there that’s actually really easy to get and can be relatively inexpensive.
 Even the more expensive options are well worth it, though, because real-world feedback on a product before it hits the market can be the difference between bestseller and cellar dweller.
 Would you rather have 20-50 people give feedback to help shape the direction of a product or have 20 million people hate it?